Azuriom/azuriom.com/content/en/docs/games.md

     }
 ```

-We will now create our first model using our game database connection.
+Now you can create your first model using your game database connection.
 Go to `plugins/mynewgame/src/Models`, create a new file `Character.php` and paste:

 ```php
 <?php